+Hi!
 My name is Amialya Durairaj, but you can call me Mia.
-I write about health and working motherhood.
+I specialize in writing about health and caregiving.

-Currently, I work full time as a Marketing Writing Manager for the healthcare provider marketing team at Dexcom, a mission-driven diabetes medical device company in San Diego.
+Currently, I work full time as a Senior Strategic Insights Manager for Dexcom, a mission-driven diabetes medical device company in San Diego.
 My work keeps me pretty busy, but I do tackle the occasional passion project in my free time.
 (Interested in hiring me?
 Shoot me an email.)

-As a health communications consultant, I have worked with organizations such as Save the Children and Project Concern International.
+As a health communications consultant, I have worked with organizations such as Save the Children, San Diego State University Research Foundation, and Project Concern International.

 In 2015, I graduated with a Master of Science in Nutrition from George Mason University, where I was awarded a Provost’s Office research fellowship.
 (Check out a piece written about my original, mixed methods graduate research about women of reproductive age in Uganda.)
-I earned a Bachelor of Arts from Marlboro College (which has recently merged with Emerson College) in 2006.
+In 2006, I earned a Bachelor of Arts from Marlboro College, which has since merged with Emerson College.

-My desire to advocate for medically fragile children and their caregivers stemmed from my family’s story.
+My passion to support people with chronic health conditions and their caregivers stemmed from my family’s story.
 My twin girls came into the world three months preterm in 2017.
 Because my daughter Ada was born with a congenital heart defect, my family spent more than two years in the hospital.
 Tragically, my daughter Ada passed away in September of 2019 at the age of two and a half.
-Please read her story here.
+You can read more about her story here.